continuedev/continue/docs/docs/troubleshooting.md

 3. Select `Console`
 4. Read the console logs

+## Download an Older Version

+If you've tried everything, reported an error, and are waiting to hear back, you can try downloading an older version of the extension.
+All versions are hosted on the Open VSX Registry [here](https://open-vsx.org/extension/Continue/continue).
+Once you've downloaded the extension, which will be a .vsix file, you can install it manually by following the instructions [here](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).

 ## Still having trouble?

 Create a GitHub issue [here](https://github.com/continuedev/continue/issues/new?assignees=&labels=bug&projects=&template=bug-report-%F0%9F%90%9B.md&title=), leaving the details of your problem, and we'll be able to more quickly help you out.